agora-org/agora/README.md

 Inside the checked out repository, running `cargo build --release` will build `agora` and copy the binary to `./target/release/agora`.

-From within the repository, you can also run, e.g., `cargo install --path . --root /usr/local`, which will copy `agora` to `/usr/local/bin/agora`.
+From within the repository, you can also run, e.g., `cargo install --locked --path . --root /usr/local`, which will copy `agora` to `/usr/local/bin/agora`.

 ## Releases Notifications